hjelmevold/app-googlemaps/README.md

 ## Features
 * Supports multiple locations in a single map
-* Each location may have its own info window
+* Each location may have its own marker icon and info window
 * Supports multiple maps (parts) on the same page
 * Responsive design where the map scales according to available width
 * Map area may have one of four aspect ratios